 Indeed, the Carolingian list of eclipses then adds another non-existent eclipse that could potentially be explained by this scenario: one on 27 April 811, at the first hour of the day (so again, before sunrise in most of the Greek world).
 This is one that raised concerns when I first posted about the eclipses because there was a real eclipse a month later that could only be seen in the southern hemisphere.
 Some people – fairly enough – were not entirely convinced that ‘acceptable margins of error’ and the fact that people were aware that some luni-solar conjunctions took place below the equator quite cut it.
 But what would happen if we went via ninth-century Greek applications of Ptolemy?

 On first look, it isn’t entirely straightforward.
 If you crunch the relevant numbers in the Handy Tables, you would see from the centre of the epicycle that there would be a conjunction, but that the ‘latitude argument’ would not even be close to producing an eclipse.
-The Handy Tables were not, however, designed to take into account latitude much north of the Black Sea.
+The Handy Tables were not, however, designed to take into account lines of latitude much north of the Black Sea.
 In the Almagest, meanwhile, Ptolemy had suggested that one might possibly get two eclipses five synodic months apart (or 148 days) if you went far enough north.
 Hypothesising an eclipse on 27 April 811 after a visible one on 30 November 810 would exactly fit such speculation.
 There is no known early medieval Latin model that would produce the same result.
 All that would have to happen then is for a sufficiently interested Greek scholar, engaged with the Carolingian world, to ask if the hypothetical eclipse had been observed that far north.
 Which it hadn’t, but that wouldn’t stop such an inquiry slipping into our list, given that it was not a list of observed eclipses.

 That eclipses might be discussed in the context of Carolingian-Byzantine diplomacy should not be surprising.
 Big Charles and his entourage were famously interested in astronomy and they knew that the Greeks had lots to say on the subject.
 There had definitely been other conversations about computus and chronology too.
 And of course we know that there was a lot of talk about power, politics, and religion, as there always was.
 Nikephoros could not avoid all the chat, even at distance, and was even prompted by the 810 delegation to write a letter to Pope Leo III declaring the orthodoxy of his beliefs – a fascinating and surprisingly little discussed document that includes one of the earliest references to Charles’ coronation.
 The letter mentions nothing about computistical interests, alas.
 His interests in the area are at least demonstrated by a little chronographical work, which (coincidentally) itself came to be translated into Latin as part of a three-volume work undertaken by Anastasius Bibliothecarius in the mid ninth century.
 A query or two about eclipses hardly seems out of place.